-To confirm a property is eligible and to calculate payments, we need a valid EPC.
+To confirm a property is eligible and to calculate payments, a valid Energy Performance Certificate (EPC) needs to be available for it.
 This is normally issued when a property is built or sold and gives it an energy efficiency rating.
+You can find general information about EPCs on the Energy Saving Trust website.